DanielJDufour/pixel-utils/README.md

 - no data value must be the same for each band (we don't love this, but it's a common constraint)
 - there is no transparency channel/band (we may work to remove this constraint)

+## comparison
+There are several other pixel manipulation libraries, including [p5js](https://p5js.org/) and [fabricjs](http://fabricjs.com/), however pixel-utils provides some unique features not found in other libraries:
+- raw image data support: most (if not all) alternatives assume that an image is a 8-bit 0-255 RGBA data
+- arbitrary image layout support: most (if not all) alternatives assume that your data is in a flat Uint8ClampedArray, but pixel-utils support all possible data layouts thanks to the [xdmin](https://github.com/danieljdufour/xdim) layout syntax.